James B. Cole, President & Chief Executive Officer

 Mr. Burchard received a bachelor of science degree in journalism from Ohio University, Athens, Ohio.

-Melody F. Dickerson, MSN, RN, CPHQ; Senior Vice President & Chief Nursing Officer
+Melody F. Dickerson, MSN, RN, CPHQ; Senior Vice President, Hospital Operations & Chief Nursing Officer

-Melody Dickerson, MSN, RN, CPHQ, is Virginia Hospital Center’s Senior Vice President and Chief Nursing Officer (CNO).
+Melody Dickerson, MSN, RN, CPHQ, is Virginia Hospital Center’s Senior Vice President of Hospital Operations and Chief Nursing Officer (CNO).

 As CNO, she serves as a transformational leader to the Hospital’s approximately 1,000 nurses and the many certified technicians, pharmacy, respiratory therapy, peri-operative and cardiovascular services staff she oversees.
 Her work directly influences Virginia Hospital Center’s strategic direction and ensures that patient care service goals and initiatives are aligned to advance organizational success.